Rush Limbaugh serving humanity, emitting vocal vibrations, rhetoric, and resonance all across the fruited plane.

 At least 800 decibels out there.

-Make sure you miss not one syllable of the excellence in broadcasting network and the Rush Limbaugh program.
+Make sure you miss not one syllable of the Excellence in Broadcasting Network and the Rush Limbaugh program.

-I am your highly trained broadcast specialist executing assigned duties flawlessly, zero mistakes.
+I am your highly trained broadcast specialist, executing assigned duties flawlessly, zero mistakes.

 All right, a couple of other things in the news.

-Let me uh let me touch uh on them.
+Let me touch on them.

-Although I think the drive-by's are at a more fevered pitch than ever before.
+Although I think the drive-bys are at a more fevered pitch than ever before.

 And as such, they are drifting further and further away from legitimate journalism.